REINVENTING GOVERNMENT — A HODGEPODGE OF RECYCLED RHETORIC

 As Harvard economist emeritus John Kenneth Galbraith points out in “THE NEW INDUSTRIAL STATE”, consolidation of wealth in the hands of the few — be it the government, as seen in state capitalism (communism), or the privileged class, as seen in corporate capitalism — always leads to a lack of economic opportunity, denying the individual a chance to realize his full potential.
 (2) All that the individual has to contribute to the intellectual and economic wellbeing of society is lost.
 Conservative politics embraces neo-liberal economics — speculation, avarice, greed, exploitation, profit-taking, capital flight — all of which undermines the economic vitality of the nation.
 This is exactly the situation America is facing today.

-The simple truth is, every facet of Reaganomics is false, and everything the Republicans have told you is are lies.
-Greed is not good; trees do not cause pollution; and ketchup is not a vegetable.
+Americans have to wake up!
+Every facet of Reaganomics is a deception.
+The neoliberal economics the neo-cons espouse is bullshit.
+Everything the politicians have told you is a lie.
+Greed is not good, trees do not cause pollution, and ketchup is not a vegetable.

 The administration’s economic policies are based on falsehood and fable.
 Some in Washington may realize the truth.
 But it is time to face reality, and discard outworn economic theories that take advantage of people’s blind faith in the so-called free market.
 Don’t think for a minute that politicians aren’t aware of who are the winners and who are the losers under the government’s policies of the past several decades.
 Maybe the Washington Post’s economic gurus don’t know how the economy works, or why the rich are getting richer while the poor are getting poorer . . . but the puppeteers pulling our political leaders’ strings know exactly what they are doing.
 The man on the street knows he is getting the shaft.